canalplus/rx-player/doc/Getting_Started/Troubleshooting.md

 future.
 In the meantime, you're encouraged either to use Widevine (only on Chromium-based Edge) or to not make use of the `fallBackOnLastTry` option on that browser.

-### The Player do not download any segment when playing encrypted contents
+### The Player does not download any segment when playing encrypted contents

 This is probably due to an issue we encountered several time on embedded devices.